riskframe/ai-rmm/framework/govern-2.2.md

 ### Govern 2.2.1.
 Develop and Implement a Comprehensive AI Risk Management Training Program.

+To ensure that personnel and partners are equipped to fulfill their roles in AI risk management, it's essential to establish a comprehensive training program tailored to their needs.
+This program should cover fundamental concepts of AI, associated risks, organizational policies and procedures, and best practices for risk mitigation.
+Implementing this training program will empower individuals to understand the complexities of AI technology and enable them to effectively identify, assess, and manage risks within their respective roles and responsibilities, fostering a culture of accountability and diligence in AI risk management throughout the organization.

+Developing a comprehensive AI risk management training program is essential to equip personnel and partners with the necessary knowledge and skills to navigate the complexities of AI technology safely and effectively.
+This program should encompass fundamental AI principles, risk identification, assessment, and mitigation strategies, tailored to the unique roles and responsibilities of individuals and teams involved in AI development, deployment, and operation.
+By integrating this training into onboarding and ongoing professional development initiatives, organizations can foster a culture of accountability and empower their workforce to manage AI risks proactively and responsibly.

 #### Sub Practices

 1. Design a structured training program that covers the fundamentals of AI risk management, including AI principles, risk identification, assessment, and mitigation strategies.